AdobeDocs/destination-sdk.en/help/overview.md

 <!--

 This documentation set provides all the configuration options needed for *Destination Authoring*.
-For the elements listed in the image below in the *Destinations Authoring* section, use the Destination SDK API endpoints to configure your destination in Experience Platform.
-Find more information in [Configuration options for the Destination SDK](/help/configuration-options.md).
+For the elements listed in the image below in the *Destinations Authoring* section, use Destination SDK API endpoints to configure your destination in Experience Platform.
+Find more information in [Configuration options for Destination SDK](/help/configuration-options.md).

 ![Destinations framework architecture](/help/assets/aep-destination-framework.png)